vjeux/GameTheory/README.md

 < EndPirate
 < 30 # We win the full bounty!

-< Prisonnier # Another round of Prisonnier
+< Prisoner # Another round of Prisoner
 < Vjeux-0 Felix-2 # Gauth-1 has been kicked for a round
 > Felix-2=T # We betray Felix-2
 < Felix-2=T # He betrays us too